Terasology/TutorialWorldGeneration/docs/advanced/biomes.md

 # Biomes

 Biomes in Terasology represent region-specific world metadata of sorts.
-They can be used in runtime as means of scheduling music to play/mobs to spawn/ selecting color of unicorns/whatever to fit the surroundings, and thus improving player experience (you don't want whales to spawn in every pond).
+They can be used at runtime as means of scheduling music to play/mobs to spawn/ selecting color of unicorns/whatever to fit the surroundings, and thus improving player experience (you don't want whales to spawn in every pond).
 Biomes can also be used as sorts of additional data used when generating